ScottGibb/PWM_555_Motor_Controller/README.md

 As for design improvements, a lot of improvements can be made:

 - Swap to fully SMT design as this will reduce EMI and create a better layout.
-- Swap BJT for FET as this will reduce current consumption and stop the transister from heating up during PWM cycle.
+- Swap BJT for FET as this will reduce current consumption and stop the transistor from heating up during the PWM cycle.
-- Due to the low current nature of the design, swapping screw terminals for JSTs would be apropriate as this would yield a better looking design.
-It will also reduce the complexity of parts as 15A rated terminals are not required for this PCB.
+- Due to the low current nature of the design, swapping screw terminals for JSTs would be appropriate as this would yield a better-looking design.
+It will also reduce the overkill of using 15A-rated terminals for a PCB used to control small motors.

 # Software Requirements
 The following software packages are required for this project: